 - reduced performance

-But different studies have expanded this definition and explored the symptoms and experiences of people who are going through burnout.
+But different studies have expanded this definition, exploring the physical symptoms and experiences of people who are experiencing burnout, and its impact on their physical health and wellbeing.

 2. Signs of Burnout